 Once the blister pops or drains on its own, keep it clean and leave it alone.
 Many people who pick at newly popped blisters invite infection to the exposed skin underneath.
 Keep the area clean and bandaged to eliminate the temptation to pick at the skin.

 If the blister becomes infected, seek medical care.
-Infections are serious, and you’re always better off receiving quick treatment.
+Infections are serious (especially if you're a diabetic), and you’re always better off receiving quick treatment.

 Suffering From Recurring or Infected Blisters?
 Come See Us in Gilbert or Chandler!